Refugees, people seeking asylum or safety

 Many of the people we work alongside who are settling in Greater Manchester and Lancashire never imagined they would be forced from the safe haven of their home; from everything they know and love; having to start again from scratch in a brand-new place, often many, many miles away from loved ones or familiarity.

 However you choose to support, whether big or small, it can make a huge difference.
-Our latest Impact Report shows just some of the ways we’ve been there for people from a refugee background recently.
+Our latest impact report shows just some of the ways we’ve been there for people from a refugee background recently.

 How you can get involved